jkvastad/Minimal-Unity-Netcode-Project/README.md

 ## Use Cases

 Below are listed a few common use cases and related problems which may arise.
 The purpose of MUNP is to test these use cases to see if connection is successful.
-To use MUNP for testing, build MUNP or get the build file here **TODO: add link**, then run the .exe file to start an instance of MUNP.
+To use MUNP for testing, build MUNP or get the build file here **TODO: add link**, then run the .exe file to start an instance of MUNP. **TODO: explain wireshark basics to see if packages arrive at all.**

 ### Localhost to Localhost

 The simplest connection which "should work".

+Looking back at the example packet journey in [connecting over IP](https://github.com/jkvastad/Minimal-Unity-Netcode-Project/edit/master/README.md#connecting-over-ip) the packet never leaves computer A at step 3, but instead is sent to through the loopback interface (a.k.a.
+Localhost) on [reserved IP](https://en.wikipedia.org/wiki/Reserved_IP_addresses) 127.0.0.1.
+The packet is then looped back to the destination program at port X.

+To test that this works with MUNP, do the following.

 1. Computer A starts two instances of MUNP, instance a and b.
 2. Instance a enters IP 127.0.0.1 and clicks Listen Server.
 A cube should appear in the window.